jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ## Why do I do it?

-I'm driven by a sense of collectiveness.
 I like the feeling of being part of something.

 I want that opportunity to be available for others if they feel the same way.

-Community can transcend organisational silos.
+Community transcends organisational silos.